-Abstract: This paper proposes a fast and simple approach to estimating static discrete games of complete information under pure strategy Nash equilibrium and no assumptions on the equilibrium selection rule.
+Abstract: This paper proposes an extremely fast and simple approach to estimating static discrete games of complete information under pure strategy Nash equilibrium and no assumptions on the equilibrium selection rule.
 We characterize an identified set of parameters using a set of inequalities that are expressed in terms of closed-form multinomial logit probabilities.
 The key simplifications arise from using a subset of all identifying restrictions that are particularly easy to handle.
-Under standard assumptions, the identified set is convex.
-We show that the projections of the identified set can be obtained via convex programs.
+Under standard assumptions, the identified set is convex and its projections can be obtained via convex programs.
 Numerical examples show that the identified set is tight.
-When applied to the entry game between Walmart and Kmart using Jia (2008)'s dataset, the projections of the identified set can be obtained in less than ten seconds.
+When applied to the entry game between Walmart and Kmart using a real-world dataset, the projections of the identified set can be obtained in less than ten seconds.